Enter our Virtual Gallery of Elestial Quartz Crystals

 ELESTIAL QUARTZ OCCURRENCE AND DIAGNOSTIC FEATURES

 Skeletal quartz (more popularly known as Elestial Quartz or Jacare Quartz) exhibits unique internal and external dissolution-growth features resulting from unstable conditions during crystallization.
 These skeletal growth features occur most often in the macrocrystalline quartz varieties rock crystal and smoky quartz.
 Elestial quartz crystals with natural golden citrine color or natural purple amethyst color are much more rare.
-These rare natural golden and purple colors in elestial quartz are due to trace iron impurities in the quartz crystal structure.
+The rare natural colors of these Golden Elestial Crystals, amethystine elestial crystals & Elestial Citrine Crystals are due to trace iron impurities in different valence states within the quartz crystal structure.

 Skeletal quartz crystals often form with a geometric pattern of lines, depressions and raised terminations (related to the quartz crystal structure) etched into their surface.
 Internally, these crystals exhibit plainly visible cavities in geometric patterns (also related to the quartz crystal structure) which can contain clay minerals of varied colors, sometimes accompanied by carbon dioxide or water.
 These cavities often have a layered or ribbed aspect and are sometimes so pronounced as to make the crystal almost hollow, giving rise to the term skeletal quartz.
 Occaisionally these cavities contain both liguid and gas phases together known as two-phase inclusions.
 In rare cases, these two-phase inclusions in quartz can be visible to the unaided eye and may show actual movement of the gas phase within the liquid phase (popularly known as elestial quartz crystal 'enhydros').